mietek/haskell-on-heroku-website/pages/tutorial/index.md

 By default, Heroku creates apps with randomly-generated names, such as `still-earth-4767`.

-You can specify your own app name as an argument to `heroku create`, or rename the app later using the `heroku apps:rename` command.
+You can specify your own app name as an argument to `heroku create`, or rename the app later with the `heroku apps:rename` command.

 View the logs